jfoclpf/autocosts/readme.md

 Options:
--r, --release              'work' for tests or 'prod' for production -p, --port                 HTTP port on which the application is listening (default:3000)
+-r, --release              'work' for tests or 'prod' for production -p, --port                 HTTP port on which the application is listening (default:3027 for tests, and 3028 for production)
+    --https                Enables protocol https when available
+    --print                Enables the standard printing of final report --pdf                  Enables the downloading of a pdf final report (using pdfmake) --social               Enables social media plugin (js-socials)
+    --googleCharts         Enables Google Charts on report

     External API services, disabled by default
-    API credentials must be in either credentials/work/ or credentials/prod/ according to release --https                Enables protocol https when available
-    --cdn                  Enables Content Delivery Network
+    API credentials must be in either credentials/work/ or credentials/prod/ according to release --cdn                  Enables Content Delivery Network
     --uber                 Enables UBER API
-    --social               Enables social media plugin
-    --googleCharts         Enables Google Charts for report
     --googleCaptcha        Enables Google Captcha V2 anti-bot for calculation button --googleAnalytics      Enables Google Analytics
     --dataBase             Enables a mysql Database
-    --print                Enables option to print, on the final report --pdf                  Enables option to download pdf repor on final report

 -A  --all                  Enables all the previous services
 ```